fsharp/fslang-design/RFCs/FS-1076-from-the-end-slicing.md

 It is used as a prefix operator for:
 - Statically resolved types

-For the from-the-end slicing, the `^` operator will be overloaded as a prefix operator.
+For the from-the-end slicing and indexing, the `^` operator will be overloaded as a prefix operator.

 We will add new rules to the parser to support the following expressions for `optRange`:
 ```